eegli/spotify-history/README.md

 - [Free of charge\*](#about-billing) - uses the AWS free tier and the Google Drive API, which is free to use
 - Utilities to get refresh tokens from both Google and Spotify
 - Easily customizable
-- Weekly export to Google Drive
+- Listening history export to Google Drive

 ## Motivation

-By default, Spotify only saves the [last 50 songs you've listened to](https://support.spotify.com/us/article/listening-history/).
+Spotify only saves the [last 50 songs you've listened to](https://support.spotify.com/us/article/listening-history/).

 This project seeks to provide an easy solution for saving your Spotify listening history in an easily accessible place (Google Drive) where you can retrieve and analyze it quickly.

 ## Before you start

+This project includes two AWS lambda functions, one for getting your history from Spotify and one for creating backups in Google Drive.

 Unlike Last.FM, Spotify counts as song as _listened to_ when you listen to it for ["over 30 seconds"](https://artists.spotify.com/help/article/how-we-count-streams).
 The exact behaviour of how Spotify counts a song as _listened to_ is not clear to me, but it seems like 30 seconds are the minimum.

+1. By default, the history scrobber (main lambda) is **scheduled to get the history from Spotify at an hourly interval**.
+With this interval, most "regular" users who listen through a song will have their full listening history captured.
+Assuming a very low average song duration of ~2 minutes would mean that one could listen to max.
+30 songs per hour.
+As Spotify keeps track of the last 50 songs you've listened to, this interval would cover the entire hour.
+However, you may change the schedule.

-By default, the backup is **scheduled to run weekly** at the start of the week (Monday at 12:30 a.m.).
+2. By default, the backup lambda is **scheduled to run weekly** at the start of the week (Monday at 12:30 a.m.).
 A week is defined according to the [ISO 8610 standard](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) and thus starts on Monday.

-By default, **items in the database expire after 30 days** since they have already been backed up and are not needed anymore.
+3. By default, **items in the database expire after 30 days** since they have already been backed up and are not needed anymore.

+4. You might want to adjust the region in `serverless.yml - provider.region` if you don't live near Frankfurt (default is `eu-central-1`).
+[Available regions](https://docs.aws.amazon.com/general/latest/gr/rande.html).

 You can customize the backup, schedules, item expiration and much more.
 [Customization guide](#customization).